MaestroEFe/DevOps-Projects-Darey/3.0.linux-commands-deep-dive/README.md

 The `home` directory contains personal folders for each user on the system.
 For example, `/home/efe` would be your personal space, where your documents, downloads, and personal settings are stored.
 Each user has their own subdirectory here.

 **The lib and lib64 directories**
 The `lib` directory (and `lib64` for 64-bit libraries) contain essential shared libraries needed by programs in `/bin` and `/sbin`.
 Libraries are like helper code that programs use to perform common tasks.
 For example, when you run a command, it may use a library from `/lib` to handle networking or file access.
+The libraries are also considered as **dependencies** or **modules** that the kernel uses to perform its functions.

 **The lost+found directory**
 The `lost+found` directory is used by the file system to recover files that may have become corrupted or lost after a crash or improper shutdown.
 If the system finds orphaned files during a disk check, it puts them here for possible recovery.